-- (a) the condition of the ship so far as is relevant to safety or to a risk of pollution; - (b) the safety, health and welfare of persons employed or engaged in any capacity on board the ship; - (c) the possibility that the ship is being used for criminal purposes; - (d) the record of the owner's management and operational quality including in relation to the matters mentioned in paragraphs (a) to (c).
+- 7. (1) Notwithstanding that any ship in respect of which an application for registration has been made is entitled to be registered, the Director may direct the Registrar of Shipping not to register a ship if the Director is satisfied that having regard to - (a) the condition of the ship so far as is relevant to safety or to a risk of pollution; - (b) the safety, health and welfare of persons employed or engaged in any capacity on board the ship; - (c) the possibility that the ship is being used for criminal purposes; or it would be detrimental to the interests of the Islands or of international shipping for the ship to be registered.

+(d) the record of the owner's management and operational quality including in relation to the matters mentioned in paragraphs (a) to (c),